-Russell, a Democrat, was the representative for Missouri's 14th congressional district from 1915 to 1919.
+Russell was the representative for Missouri’s 14th congressional district and was a Democrat.
+He served from 1915 to 1919.

 From Dec 1907 to Mar 1919, Russell missed 165 of 1,277 roll call votes, which is 12.9%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1911-Mar 1912||58||0||0.0%||0th|